2022-23 Georgetown University Supplemental Essays – Prompts and Tips

 “A nurse is not what you do, it is who you are.”

 This quote from an anonymous source captures the idea that becoming a nurse is a calling; not a profession you just stumble into.
-Nurses are willing to work long shifts in the service of others, be on the frontlines of a pandemic, and many deal with life’s toughest challenges (e.g. suffering and death) on a regular basis.
-Many applicants share stories of caring for sick relatives or experiencing a tough medical episode themselves as inspiration for studying nursing.
-This essay is a chance to show the admissions committee that you are a passionate and mature nursing candidate and that nursing is genuinely “who you are.”
+Healthcare in general is no different.
+Healthcare professionals are willing to work long shifts in the service of others, be on the frontlines of a pandemic, and deal with life’s toughest challenges (e.g., suffering and death) on a regular basis.
+Many applicants share stories of caring for sick relatives, experiencing a tough medical episode themselves, or observing the challenges faced by a particular community as inspiration for studying nursing or healthcare.
+In addition to your school-specific research, this essay is a chance to show the admissions committee that you are a passionate and mature healthcare or nursing candidate and that this field is genuinely “who you are.”

 Walsh School of Foreign Service: The Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders to solve global problems.
 What is motivating you to dedicate your undergraduate studies to a future in service to the world?